Chesapeake Bay Sport Fishing is a True Fishing Gem

 Year-Round Chesapeake Bay Fishing Charter with Lulu Sport Fishing

-We run our Bay fishing charters year-round, so anglers have endless opportunities when it comes to where in the Bay they want to fish, and what kind of fish they’re after.
+We run our fishing Bay Chesapeake charters year-round, so anglers have endless opportunities when it comes to where in the Bay Chesapeake they want to fish, and what kind of fish they’re after.

 All the Best Fishing Spots

 At Lulu Sport Fishing Charter, we pride ourselves on knowing the best fishing spots in the Chesapeake Bay.
 There are so many spots, and listing them all would take way too long.
 But two of our favorites at Lulu are: